 Meet students just like you!

-The best part of living in a dorm is: Creating a bond that will last forever.
-And creating sisters for life.
+The best part of living in a dorm is: Being able to be with people I will be able to call my brothers for life.

 Name: Anjalee Pai